flora-banner-Boronia-ledifolia-flower.jpg

 2. Vegetation / shrubs within 50 metres of your home

 All work must be undertaken in accordance with the 10/50 code of practice.
-Enquiries for the application of the code of practice need to be made directly to the RFS.
+Visit the RFS 10/50 vegetation clearing website for more information.